It’s been difficult to write; more difficult than usual.

 This one hit me right away, and I’ve shared it with my friends and loved ones in their times of dismay time and time again.
 Now, as I recall it from within, it works its magic once again: lifting my spirit and renewing me with a sense of freedom from my disorient.

 “Existence is resistance.”

-Suddenly, in contrast to my initial uncertainty, I feel empowered by the words of the liberation fighters before me; they channel me back to my own voice, so that I can begin anew, and extend the timeless cycle of delivering a message twice as worthy for its having come to light despite originating in darkness: that existence is resistance; that our young people need leaders, and that we have to be the change we hope to see in the world, as I choose to be hopeful rather than not about a better society for all of us.
-One word and action in perseverance at a time.
+Suddenly, despite my initial uncertainty, I feel empowered by the words of the liberation fighters before me.
+They channel me back to my own voice, so that I can begin anew, and so that I can extend the timeless cycle of delivering a message twice as worthy for its having come to light despite originating in darkness: that existence is resistance; that our young people are leaders, and that we’ve all got to be the change we hope to see in the world, one word and action in perseverance at a time.

-After all, I have not yet begun to write; I am only just rising, and for those out there who are listening: stay tuned.
+After all, I have not yet begun to write; I am only just getting started, and for those out there who are listening: stay tuned.
 I assure you that the best is yet to come.